birdears/birdears/README.md

 Out tests are in repo's `tests/` directory.

+### Module Documentation

+We are using Sphinx to generate documenttion for this module.
+The sphinx resource files are in the `docs/sphinx/` directory.

 ### End-user Documentation

 We aim to build a method / music theory together with this software, maybe in the